CleverCloud/documentation/layouts/shortcodes/content/url_healthcheck.md

 CC_HEALTH_CHECK_PATH_1=my/other/path
 ```

-The deployment process will check all given paths.
+The deployment process checks all paths.
 All of them must reply with a `200 OK` response code.

 ### Example